bbauska/meta-react-basics/README.md

 engine optimization.

-Also, there is a manifest.json file, which is used to provide some metadata to a device when you&apos;re React powered web app is installed on it.
+Also, there is a manifest.json file, which is used to provide some metadata to a device when you're React powered web app is installed on it.

 While all these files are necessary, the most important one to know